Quicr/quicr-protocol-spec/moq-arch.md

 * The manifest has well known name on the Origin server.

-Also to note, a given application might provide non QuicR mechanisms to retrieve the manifes.
-Such mechanisms are out of scop and can be used complementary to the approaches defined in this specification.
+Also to note, a given application might provide non QuicR mechanisms to retrieve the manifest.
+Such mechanisms are out of scoped and can be used complementary to the approaches defined in this specification.

 ## QuicR media objects

-The objects that names point to are application specific.
+The names are application specific.
 The granularity of such data ( say media frame, fragment, datum) and its frequency are fully specified by a given application and they need to be opaque for relays/in-transit caches.
 The named objects are end-to-end